zweief/AreaCompare/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 It is a work in progress and needs a refactor in some places.
-Error handling is not build in, yet.
+Error handling and responsiv Design is not build in, yet.